Code-Institute-Submissions/rlopezba1-MilestoneProject2/README.md

 - I want the website to be original, fun, easy to use.

 - The webpage has a simple structure to facilitate its function.
-At the top is a fixed response navigation bar with buttons that will give the user different options to modify the image and to know the operation of the game, as well as to start the game again.
+At the top is a fixed response navigation bar with buttons that will give the user different options to background and to know the operation of the game, as well as to start the game again.

 - The user experience should be easy to navigate and have a good time.